-The subject of Projects 3 is part of the first semester of the third year of the Degree in Architectural Studies.
+The subject of Projects 4 is part of the second semester of the third year of the Degree in Architectural Studies.

-In turn, the itinerary of the subjects in the area of projects is after Projects 1 and Projects 2, so that the knowledge and skills indicated in the corresponding teaching guides will be assumed in the same way that it is considered a necessary basis for the following subjects of the itinerary, particularly Projects 4 and Integrated Project Workshop 2, which will take place in the following semester.
+In turn, in the itinerary of the subjects of the project area, it is located after Projects 1 and Projects 2

+(corresponding to the previous year) and Projects 3 (same year, previous semester), so the knowledge and skills indicated in the corresponding teaching guides will be assumed, in the same way that it is considered a necessary basis for the following subjects of theitinerary and for the subject of Integrated Project Workshop 2 that will take place simultaneously.

 In the learning process of the architectural project, an increase of the student's capacities is pursued for its development.
-In particular, the aim is to consolidate what has been learned in Projects 1 and Projects 2 and to incorporate the ability to develop a given complex program, to intuit a constructive definition capable for that program and to achieve an architecturalform consistent with that intuition.
+In particular, the aim is to consolidate the lessons learned from Projects 1, Projects 2 and, especially, Projects 3.
+It is to say: the capacity to develop a given complex program, to intuit a constructive definition capable for that program and to reach an architectural form coherent with that intuition, together with the capacity to act in a given environment, be it natural or artificial (generally urban).